GEHA Home Health Care in SW Fort Worth/Burleson, TX

 - Speech-language pathology: Addressing swallowing difficulties, communication impairments, and cognitive-communication disorders

-- Medical social work: Helping families navigate resources, care transitions, and psychosocial needs
+- Medical social work: Helping families navigate care transitions, resources, and psychosocial needs

 - Home health aide services: Personal care assistance provided under the supervision of a skilled nurse or therapist